Koltay/osuEscape/README.md

  *Dropping slider ends still count as a "full combo"

-## Why API is needed for this application?
-Is it safe?
+## API Usage and users' common concern

  This application uses [osu!
 API v1](https://github.com/ppy/osu-api/wiki) to get users' recent uploaded score and automatically disconnect after uploading.

  As for the users who are concerned about the API usage, please feel free to not use it :D

-## How to use this application?
+## Video Showcase

 There will be a video showcase after the new UI is completed!

-## How to check if the firewall rule is working or not?
+## Ways to check if the firewall rule is working

 Win + R and type "wf.msc" in "Run" box